 What would have happened if Ned was given Todd’s territory?
 Odds are, his revenue would have skyrocketed.
 He possesses better hunter competencies and works much harder.
 In the long run Ned would have significantly out produced Todd.
 But the Sales Manager was focused on the next 30 days.

 The Sales Manager in this scenario missed his number by 4% last year.
 If he gave Ned a fighting chance he would have hit the number.
-Backfilling Ned’s territory led to a $1.2 million year-over-year territory revenue deficit.
+Efforts to back fill Ned’s territory led to a $1.2 million year-over-year territory revenue deficit.
 That revenue would have bridged the gap.

 This is a common issue.
 So how do you solve it?

 - Identify ‘A’ Players – determine your team’s level of competency.
-Add in performance against accountabilities and plot your team on the ‘A’ player matrix.
+Add in performance against accountabilities and plot your team on a ‘A’ player matrix.
 If you need a copy of this tool, reach out to Jeff.Grice@salesbenchmarkindex.com

 - Assess whether your performance conditions are conducive to ‘A’ player success.